nupplaphil/friendica/doc/en/admin/install.md

 First check your file permissions.
 Your website and all contents must generally be world-readable.

-Ensure that mod-rewite is installed and working, and that your `.htaccess` file is being used.
+Ensure that mod-rewrite is installed and working, and that your `.htaccess` file is being used.
 To verify the latter, create a file `test.out` containing the word "test" in the top directory of Friendica, make it world readable and point your web browser to